dackst/nayuta/notes.md

   * Signa (Cygna - keeping because constellation Cygnus)
   * Serum (Selam - keeping because he's not a liquid. if anything, given his personality, he should be a hardened solid)
   * Asa (Eartha - see above)
-  * Burton (Barton - I think it matches the voice's pronounciation better)
+  * Burton (Barton - I think it matches the voice's pronunciation better)
   * Aulbath (Orvus - constellation Corvus)
   * Gio (Geo - explained above in [Characters](#characters))
   * Erislet (Erisette - ok so "[-let](https://en.wiktionary.org/wiki/-let)" is a diminutive, but it's "almost... never" used for names, and "is generally depreciative, connoting pettiness and conveying contempt" when it is)